livingdocsIO/documentation/reference-docs/editor-configuration/text-editing.md

 ![Text Popover](./text-popover.png)

 When you select some text in the editor you get a popover with some options on how to format text or what special characters to include.
 You can fully customize the options in the popover, like if you want to be able to toggle text bold, italic, etc. The configuration can be set for both web (default) or print (only relevant if you use the Livingdocs print editor).

-Below is a configuration example that shows all the different options.
+#### Formatting Options

 ```js
 app: {